RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/quick.md

     * Increases Energy Regeneration Rate
     * Allows for higher ultimate uptime
     * Advances forward at the start of battle
+    * If Ruan Mei's technique is used, saves 1 skill point

 === "Penacony, Land of the Dreams"